 The Marlboro Man, Butch Cassidy and the Sundance Kid, The Man with No Name.
 Cowboys have been celebrated and heralded in popular culture for years, for their vigilante antics, their cool guy personas and their undeniably fashionable style.
-The Wild West has been inspiration for films, fashion and jewelry for centuries.
+The Wild West has been inspiration for films, fashion and jewellery for centuries.
 Let’s take a look at the history of the Wild West and cowboy style.

 The history of the Wild West cowboy style

 The Wild West or the American frontier consists of the geography, history and culture of life in the wave of American expansion.
 This began in the early 17th century with English colonial settlements and ended with the admission of the last mainland territories in the early 20th century.
-As a genre, Westerns popularized the idea of the Wild West into a romanticized and dramatic frontier, elaborating on their history and fashion.
+As a genre, Westerns popularised the idea of the Wild West into a romanticised and dramatic frontier, elaborating on their history and fashion.

 In the 1950’s, the cigarette company Marlboro created an advertising icon, known as the Marlboro Man.
 Finding that their sales were going down, they created the Marlboro Man inspired by John Wayne and Gary Cooper, who would tip his hat and lasso objects, all while smoking Marlboro cigarettes and with a pack in his pocket.
 This appealed to many people, especially men, as they were captivated by this cool guy cowboy persona.
 Marlboro grew to sales of $5 billion a year after this campaign and is still the biggest selling cigarette brand worldwide today.